LaunchCodeEducation/java-web-development/src/chapters/sql-part1/background.rst

 There is no ``STRING`` type in MySQL.
 Instead, we use the ``VARCHAR`` type.
-``VARCHAR`` produces a string of variable length, however, we have to tell MySQL how long the string will be *at a maximum*.
+``VARCHAR`` produces a string of variable length, but we have to tell MySQL how long the string will be *at a maximum*.
 Therefore, when we use ``VARCHAR`` in a declaration, we add the maximum number of characters like so: ``VARCHAR(250)``.
 That declaration specifies that the string will be, at a maximum, 250 characters.

 Boolean